voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 different versioning backends can be swapped in.
 Each backend may have different tradeoffs in terms of performance, storage, and deployment needs, so users should be able to choose the best fit for their needs.
-In addition, many users may already have a versioning solution external to FiftyOne Teams, and the goal is to support integration around those use cases as well.
+In addition, many users may already have a versioning solution external to FiftyOne Enterprise, and the goal is to support integration around those use cases as well.

 Currently, only the